loda-lang/loda-programs/programs/oeis/list1.md

 * [A166598](http://oeis.org/A166598) ([L05 program](A166598.asm)): a(n) = 5*n - a(n-1), with n>1, a(1)=5.
 * [A166621](http://oeis.org/A166621) ([L05 program](A166621.asm)): a(n) = 10*n - a(n-1), with n>1, a(1)=5.
 * [A166639](http://oeis.org/A166639) ([L23 program](A166639.asm)): a(n) = 6*n + 3 + 4*(-1)^n.
+* [A166776](http://oeis.org/A166776) ([L15 program](A166776.asm)): Number of nX2 1..3 arrays containing at least one of each value, all equal values connected, and rows considered as a single number in nondecreasing order.
 * [A166781](http://oeis.org/A166781) ([L10 program](A166781.asm)): Number of nX3 1..2 arrays containing at least one of each value, all equal values connected, and rows considered as a single number in nondecreasing order.
 * [A166796](http://oeis.org/A166796) ([L12 program](A166796.asm)): Number of nX2 1..3 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in nondecreasing order.
 * [A166814](http://oeis.org/A166814) ([L13 program](A166814.asm)): Number of nX2 1..3 arrays containing at least one of each value, all equal values connected, rows considered as a single number in nondecreasing order, and columns considered as a single number in increasing order.